Flank/flank/docs/flank-github-action/store_documentation.md

 ## Action

-This Github action allow running Flank using your Github workflows.
+This Github action allows for running Flank as a Github workflow.

 Documentation for Flank is at [flank.github.io/flank](https://flank.github.io/flank/)